konovic/lethal_company_modpack/README.md

 <br>

 #### Install:
-This guide assumes you're using a fresh install of Lethal Company (or updating this modpack).
-If you have a previous set of mods installed, backup your `BepInEx` folder somewhere else and remove it from the `Lethal Company` folder.
+This guide assumes you're using a fresh install of Lethal Company.
+If you're updating this modpack, see the [**Update**](https://github.com/konovic/lethal_company_modpack#update) section below.\
+If you have a different modpack installed, backup your `BepInEx` folder somewhere else and remove it from the `Lethal Company` folder.
 1. Locate and open the Lethal Company installation folder by opening Steam, right clicking on `Lethal Company`, scrolling over `Manage` and clicking on `Browse Local Files`.
 2. Unzip/open `lethal_company_modpack-<version>.zip`.
 3. Move the contents of the `lethal_company_modpack-<version>\modpack` folder into the `Lethal Company` folder from step 1.\